cri-o/cri-o/docs/crio.conf.5.md

 ## CRIO.RUNTIME TABLE
 The `crio.runtime` table contains settings pertaining to the OCI runtime used and options for how to set up and manage the OCI runtime.

+**default_ulimits**=[]
+  A list of ulimits to be set in containers by default, specified as "<ulimit name>=<soft limit>:<hard limit>", for example:"nofile=1024:2048".
+If nothing is set here, settings will be inherited from the CRI-O daemon.

 **runtime**="/usr/bin/runc"
   Path to the OCI compatible runtime used for trusted container workloads.
-This is a mandatory setting as this runtime will be the default and will also be used for untrusted container workloads if `runtime_untrusted_workload` is not set.
+This is a mandatory setting as this runtime will be the default and will also be used for untrusted container workloads if `runtime_untrusted_workload` is not set(DEPRECATED: use Runtimes instead).

+**default_runtime**="runc"
+  default_runtime is the _name_ of the OCI runtime to be used as the default.
+The name is matched against the runtimes map below.`

 **runtime_untrusted_workload**=""
   Path to OCI compatible runtime used for untrusted container workloads.
-This is an optional setting, except if `default_container_trust` is set to "untrusted".
+This is an optional setting, except if `default_container_trust` is set to "untrusted"(DEPRECATED: use "crio.runtime.runtimes").

 **default_workload_trust**="trusted"
   Default level of trust CRI-O puts in container workloads.
 It can either be "trusted" or "untrusted", and the default is "trusted".
 Containers can be run through different container runtimes, depending on the trust hints we receive from kubelet: